Stay tuned for the new Winter/Spring 2018 schedule! To be posted by early December...

 - Thursday, November 2nd: 6-9pm: Soups & Stews

 Notes: All classes are held at The Pod at Frinklepod Farm (244 Log Cabin Road, Arundel ME) and require a minimum of 4 participants to run.
+We are not able to offer refunds with less than 48 hours advance notice.
 The food in all of our classes is vegan (no meat, eggs, or dairy) and while no class currently offered is exclusively gluten-free, every class will include several dishes that are gluten-free.
 If you have any food sensitivities or allergies, please let us know when you register.

 About the Instructors:

 Flora Brown.
 Flora's experiences as a farmer, mother, high school teacher, and lifelong vegetarian (now vegan, for 18 years) inform her passion for cooking healthy food with others!
 She holds certificates in Plant-Based Nutrition from Cornell University and Culinary Nutrition from Matthew Kenney Online, and is certified in ServSafe food safety practices.
 Since co-founding Frinklepod Farm in 2012, Flora has been working to establish an educational center that brings people together around food and health and is so excited to see it come to fruition as The Pod at Frinklepod Farm!